 Members of almost all parties opposed the notification siting the importance given to English language and neglect of regional languages.
 As the March 5th Civil Services Exam notification, which was issued one month late, stands almost suspended, the lakhs of candidates are put into dilemma again.

 The now controversial Civil Service Pattern was announced with good intentions making revisions correcting the inefficiencies of the decade long mains pattern.
-But the new pattern is also not hundred percent perfect, and had its own problems.
-The main issue sited here is the advantage or favoritism towards English/ Hindi speaking community, compromising the chances of candidates from regional language or rural background.
+But the new pattern is also not a hundred per cent perfect and had its own problems.
+The main issue sited here is the advantage or favouritism towards English/ Hindi speaking community, compromising the chances of candidates from regional language or rural background.

 An electrical engineer was earlier allowed to take Gujarati or Tamil or Pali literature as his optional subject, but as per the latest plan, a candidate can take a literature subject as optional only if he had his graduation in that particular literature subject.
 This is again sited as not just.
 A literature graduate can take electrical engineering as optional, but the reverse is not allowed, as per the revised syllabus.

 English as a Compulsory Paper for UPSC Mains

 Introduction of English as a compulsory paper of 100 marks is criticized by many regional leaders, but uproar on this is of no substance.
 As per UPSC English paper will be comprehension and precis oriented, that too of 10th standard level.
 At a time when most exams test high level English UPSC cannot be victimized on expecting graduates who qualify for IFS and IAS to know at-least 10th level English.